Skip to main content Skip to main navigation

 Preferred Citation

-Identification of item, date (if known); Henry Onderdonk papers, ARC.045, Box and Folder number; Brooklyn Historical Society.
+Identification of item, date (if known); Henry Onderdonk papers, ARC.045, Box and Folder number; Brooklyn Public Library, Center for Brooklyn History.

 Immediate Source of Acquisition

 The provenance of all the materials in the Onderdonk papers has not been definitively traced.
 Nonetheless several of the manuscripts and all the scrapbooks in the collection bear a bookplate indicating that they were presented to the Long Island Historical Society (now the Brooklyn Historical Society) by Onderdonk.
 There is little doubt that most of the correspondence and other manuscripts also were given by him to BHS.
-Some of the material was donated by Onderdonk's daughter Elizabeth in 1909; this included much of the material in the Miscellaneous series along with some correspondence and several manuscripts.
+Some of the material was donated by Onderdonk's daughter Elizabeth in 1909; this included much of the material in Series 3: Subject files along with some correspondence and several manuscripts.

 Related Materials